angelozerr/tern-aui2.0.x/README.md

-In order for Tern to load the tern-aui2.0.x plugin once it is installed, you must include `aui2.0.x` in the `plugins` section of your [Tern configuration file][tern-config].
+In order for Tern to load the tern-aui2.0.x plugin once it is installed, you must include `aui2.0.x` in the `plugins` section of your [Tern configuration file](http://ternjs.net/doc/manual.html#configuration).
 The configuration file can be either a file named `.tern-project` in your project's root directory, or `.tern-config` in your home directory.

 Here is a minimal example `.tern-project` configuration file: